Hello, I'm Karla.

 especially when it comes to matters of the heart.

 I also believe in the transformative possibilities of meaningful ceremony.
 Our lives are full of important transitions.
 We marry and divorce.
-We welcome new babies into our families through birth or adoption.
+Our families grow through birth or adoption.
 We overcome life-threatening illness or are consumed with grief after a loved one dies.
 When we set time aside to acknowledge and honour these and many other life milestones through thoughtful, personal ceremony, we deepen our experience of living and strengthen our connections with family and friends.

 I bring to my work as a Celebrant and Officiant over two decades of experience in planning, organizing, research, writing, and collaborating in public, grassroots and private sectors, both in Canada and abroad.
 I hold a Master of Science in Sociology and a Bachelor of Commerce.
 As an experienced public speaker and singer, I am comfortable performing in any kind of setting – from intimate backyard gatherings to stadiums with thousands of spectators.
 I am also multilingual, and would love to incorporate French, German, basic Swedish or Turkish elements into your ceremony.

 Celebrancy is my vocation.
 It fulfills my desire to engage in work that is soulful and of service to others.

 I am certified as a Life-Cycle Celebrant by the Celebrant Foundation and Institute (CF&I), which offers the gold standard in Celebrancy education.
 Through this rigorous seven-month program, I spent hundreds of hours studying all aspects of Celebrant ceremony design and delivery.
 As a member of the CF&I Alumni Association, I enjoy access to a vast, collaborative network of hundreds of my Life-Cycle Celebrant colleagues.